When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-When I first rode a 250w hub powered electric bike, I found it great on the flat and slight hills, but still struggled to get up some of the steeper hills.
-When I tried out a mid-drive the experience was totally different.
+When I first rode a 250w hub-powered electric bike, I found it great on the flat and slight hills, but still struggled to get up some of the steeper hills.
+When I tried out a mid-drive the experience was different.

-What i’m trying to say is, if you’re like I was 4 years ago and you live in a hilly area, you may not find the x35 ebikemotion system gives you enough assist to tackle steeper climbs.
+What I’m trying to say is, if you’re like I was 4 years ago and you live in a hilly area, you may not find the x35 ebikemotion system gives you enough assistance to tackle steeper climbs.

 Who is the ebikemotion system best suited to?

 Would I buy one?
-There are definitely times when a little assist would be nice, but for the moment i’m happy to carry on riding my trusty old Dawes Galaxy.
-When the time comes, though I would definitely consider it.
+There are times when a little assist would be nice, but for the moment I’m happy to carry on riding my trusty old Dawes Galaxy.
+When the time comes, though I would consider it.

 X35 ebikemotion reliability

 Generally speaking, the x35 ebikemotion system seems to be reliable, although I’ve read about various issues reported on forums relating to anything from battery issues, and sensor problems to complete system failures.
 Thankfully these do seem to be quite rare, and as long as you buy your bike from a reputable source then the warranty period is usually at least 2 years.
 Always exercise caution when buying secondhand as warranties aren’t always transferable.